 - In 1996, after having achieved degrees in multiple styles, Mr. Mann founded "United Fighting Systems

 - One of the patterns throughout Mr. Mann's martial arts involvement is he could never get enough of it.
-From the start he took more classes than most and later trained in multiple styles.
-He's always had an unquenchable thirst about different styles, their techniques, concepts, drills, and better ways to teach.
 During the 80's & 90's he amassed a large collection of martial arts instructional videos covering many different styles.
 Nearly half the time those tapes weren't to his liking, then checking with the seller, the industry standard return policy was "no refunds".
 Companies needed to be held accountable for aggressively marketing overpriced and non-refundable, poor quality videos.
 Then in 1997, after black belts in multiple styles, he started "Martial Arts Video Reviews

 Mann's Martial Arts - Then in September 2005 he opened Mann's Martial Arts, bringing a vast mix of concepts and techniques from styles he'd trained in, and been exposed too through UFS & MAVR.
 His school "MMA" is designed for the street.
 It addresses all 5 fighting ranges (long, mid, close, stand-up grappling, ground).
 His curriculum can conform to each students limitations, injuries, handicaps and age, to find what works on an individual basis, and adapt through those stages to provides a lifetime of benefits.
 Although Mr. Mann's not a huge proponent of tournaments, his students have won 1st place nearly every time they've entered them.
 He credits that passing-on of sparring knowledge and skill to his time with GM Brown, and the quality training program GM Wheeler had.

-Mr. Mann continues to maintain his skills and is well into his 4th consecutive decade of staying involved in the martial arts.
+Mr. Mann continues to maintain his skills and is 1.5 years away from entering his 5th consecutive decade of staying involved in the martial arts.